-5.1 presents pertinent physical properties of film categories available today. general polyvinyl flouride is already in use in current designs we began a search for a film with qualities superior to PVF.
-Polyester film, we found, had a superior tensile strength over PVF film while having comparable Polyurethane film, on the other hand, has strength. tearing strength to PVFsuperior film while comparable tensile strength.
+5.1 presents pertinent physical properties of Table film categories available today. the general Since polyvinyl flouride is already in use in current panel designs we began a search for a film with qualities superior to PVF.
+Polyester film, we found, had a superior tensile strength over PVF film while having comparable tear Polyurethane film, on the other hand, has strength. tearing strength to PVF superior film while having comparable tensile strength.